Brussels begins legal proceedings over Johnson’s Brexit Bill

 Ms von der Leyen gave no indication as to what action could follow if the commission did not receive a satisfactory response.

-A Government spokesman said they would respond to the letter “in due course”.
+A UK Government spokesman said they would respond to the letter “in due course”.

 However the move infuriated the EU which accused the UK of violating its treaty obligations after ministers admitted it would breach international law.